 NATIONAL SUNDAY SUPPER MONTH

-National Sunday Supper Month is an annual designation observed in January.
-A waning tradition, the Sunday Supper was once an opportunity after a hectic week for families to gather to spend time together and share stories about their week.
-This month National Sunday Supper Month and the Sunday Supper Movement resolves to bring back this family tradition.
+Though the Sunday Supper is a waning tradition, it was once an opportunity after a hectic week for families to gather to spend time together and share stories about their week.
+National Sunday Supper Month and the Sunday Supper Movement resolve to bring back this family tradition.

 Gather with family or friends and prepare a meal together.
 Savor each other’s company around the supper table.
-Use #SundaySupper to post on social media.
+While enjoying your meals and company, you can also:

 Isabel Laessig is the founder of the Sunday Supper Movement and the Food and Wine Conference.
-A mother of four, she was inspired to start her blog, Family Foodie, when her oldest left for college and the things she would miss most about home would be the times spent in the kitchen and around the table with family.
+A mother of four, she was inspired to start her blog, Family Foodie, when her oldest left for college, and the things she would miss most about home would be the times spent in the kitchen and around the table with family.

 In 2012 Laessig and eight other bloggers and their families celebrated the first virtual Sunday Supper with a progressive dinner.
 According to Laessig, she and these eight bloggers are “passionate about bringing families together to cook and eat together.”